-Uncertainty sets $\cP_0$ provide a framework for assessing the robustness of a GOF test targeting the classic null $H_0: Q = P$.
-By studying the probability of rejection when the data-generating distribution $Q$ deviates from the model $P$ but remains within $\cP_0$, we can gauge the test's robustness.
+Uncertainty sets $\cP_0$ provide a framework for assessing the robustness of a GOF test, by studying the rejection probability when $Q$ deviates from the nominal distribution $P$ but remains within $\cP_0$.
 In the robust testing literature, a common approach is to consider a sequence $\{\cP_0^n\}_{n=1}^\infty$ of uncertainty sets with \emph{shrinking} size as the sample size $n$ increases.
 This is formalized in the following notion of \emph{qualitative robustness}, inspired by \citet{rieder1982qualitative}. \begin{definition}[Qualitative robustness to a sequence of neighborhood] Let $\cP_0^1 \supseteq \cP_0^2 \supseteq \ldots$ be a sequence of subsets of $\cP(\R^d)$ that contain $P$ and such that $\cap_{n=1}^\infty \cP_0^n = \{P\}$.
-For any positive integer $n$, let $T_n: (\R^d)^n \to \R$ be a test statistic where a large value of $T_n$ suggests deviation from the null $H_0: Q = P$, and let $\gamma_n: (\R^d)^n \to \R$ be a function that computes the decision threshold.
+For any positive integer $n$, let $T_n: \big(\R^d\big)^n \to \R$ be a test statistic where a large value of $T_n$ suggests deviation from the null $H_0: Q = P$, and let $\gamma_n: \big(\R^d\big)^n \to \R$ be a function that computes the decision threshold.
 A sequence of hypothesis tests (indexed by $n$) that reject $H_0$ when $T_n > \gamma_n$ is \emph{qualitatively robust} to $\{\cP_0^n\}_{n=1}^\infty$ if, as $n \to \infty$,